ARealWant/GuildReset-Discord-Bot/README.md

 💣 Guildbomb is a simple discord-bot, which shows you how easy it can be to raid a discord-server within one minute, so everybody will be banned, all emojis will be deleted, all invites will be deleted, every role and every channel too..

 ## What's the Guildbomb Bot?
-The Guildbomb Bot is a raid bot with a simple configuration.
+The Guildbomb Bot is a raid bot with a simple configuration, inspired from the [innocent bot](https://github.com/Da532/Innocent-bot).

 ## Why did you code this?
 It's one of my first projects tbh, I published the Guildbomb to show everyone how easy it can be to raid discord-servers